— Milovan Djilasnote Yugoslav communist theorist who later got exiled from his country, Conversations With Stalin (1962)

 The Patriarch: "Father of the nation" was among his titles.
 In reality he became more of a Soviet God... an Old Testament God, that is, as likely to smile down beneficently as squish you like a bug.

-Pet the Dog - Joseph Stalin, in addition to defeating the Nazis, also ended the persecution of Christianity in Soviet Russia.
+Pet the Dog - Joseph Stalin, in addition to defeating the Germans, also ended the persecution of Christianity in Soviet Russia.

-...in order to use the Church's influence to rally the people to defeat said Nazis.
+...in order to use the Church's influence to rally the people to defeat said Germans.

 ...and after ordering the execution of tens of thousands of clergymen during the Great Purge.
 In other words, Stalin did reduce repression against the Orthodox church, but he was also the one who turned it Up to Eleven in the first place.